 There is no required textbook for this course.
-Course material like reading list of seminal articles and lecture slides will be disseminated throughout the course.
-However, you may use the following references to supplement:
+Course material like a reading list of seminal articles and lecture slides will be disseminated throughout the course.
+However, the following references may be supplemental to the course:

 Optional: Chris Brooks, Introductory Econometrics for Finance, 3rd ed., Cambridge University Press.
 Optional: Ulrich Kohler and Frauke Kreuter, Data Analysis Using Stata.
 3rd ed., StataCorp LP